Ron MacLean: Awards and honours

+MacLean received an honorary degree from Lakehead University in 2018, and the University of Alberta in 2019.

 Personal life

 MacLean was named Honorary Colonel of the 1 Air Movements Squadron at 17 Wing Winnipeg of the Canadian Forces' Air Command.

 On June 3, 2010, MacLean helped to rescue a man trying to take his own life, by jumping into the Delaware River in Philadelphia.

 In 2010, MacLean and his 1986 Ford Mustang were profiled by The Globe and Mail.